pengxingang/my-key-mapping/README.md

 # my-key-mapping
-These are my mac key mapping and the karabiner config file
+These are my mac key mapping and the [karabiner](https://karabiner-elements.pqrs.org/docs/getting-started/features/) config file.

+These mappings enhance the efficiency and enjoyment of coding!